kmartinss/kmartinss/README.md

 ## I'm Karine 🙆

 - I am from 🇧🇷
-- I currently work at Digesto as a fullstack developer.
+- I currently work at Digesto as a software engineer.
 - I recently graduated in Systems Analysis and Development at Anhembi Morumbi University. \o/

 ## Connect with me: